 Please request these at the time of your visit if your child must take the medication during the school/work day.
 If you are phoning in your request, please inform the staff member of the name and strength of the medication, dosing instructions, length of time that the prescription is to be given and the reason for its use.
 We want to be sure we are clear about the precise prescription for which you are requesting the form.

 In the event of inclement weather, we will update our phone message and notify scheduled patients if the office will be closing or opening on a delayed scheduled.
-Please note that if Loudoun County Schools are delayed or closed due to inclement weather the Walk-In Clinic will be cancelled.
+Our Walk-In clinic may be cancelled, so please call the office before you leave home to ask if the Walk-In clinic is open or closed.

 Medical Record Retention